HOA Homeowners' Rights Task Force

 The HOA responses have been, November 13, Once the minutes are approved they will be posted in the portal.

-• Share LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT on Facebook Share LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT on Twitter Share LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT on Linkedin Email LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT link
+Share LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT on Facebook Share LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT on Twitter Share LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT on Linkedin Email LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT link

 LOGICAL FALLACIES: Repetitive Industry Talking Points Analyzed by ChatGPT

-by Andrew Mowery, 4 months ago
+by Andrew Mowery, over 2 years ago

 I took this post made just yesterday (1/17/24), and copied it into ChatGPT.
 The purpose was to get quick analysis on the subject of Logical Fallacies.
 For those unfamiliar, there are numerous sites that give an overview of what these are, and examples of how they are used in debate.